info-sig/hackaton_sgd_2030/README.md

 The system can be integrated with conventional banking interfaces and wallets as necessary using the FIAT bridge (jSecModule) which has also been developed in-house.

+The beauty of the concept is that it's useful and usable *now* for a closed pilot with a limited group of "friendly users" and expanded as production experience and user base growth demands.

 # Instructions